Bad Ischl is a member of the co-operation "Small Historic Towns in Austria".

 Mittersill (144 km)

-You just wanted to pick up a sticker for your collector's pass and didn't find us?
+Were you just about to pick up a sticker for your Collectors’ Pass but couldn’t find us?

 No problem at all!
-Simply take a selfie with the sticker at the tourist office and send this photo to our office with your contact details.
+Simply take a selfie with the sticker at the tourist information office and send the photo to our office along with your contact details.

-You will then receive the sticker by post.
+You’ll then receive the sticker by post, delivered straight to your home.

-Thank you for taking part in the Collector's Pass campaign!
+Thank you very much for taking part in the Collectors’ Pass scheme!